Winter '21 - Release Notes

 New Features and Enhancements in the Copado Deployer Package

 Copado Platform allows you to execute different automations and Salesforce flows as part of your deployment.
-This feature includes three major items:
+This feature includes four major items:

 - Automation Templates: An automation template is a reusable template that contains a set of steps that can be executed in the future.
 This template can be used as part of a connection behavior (if you are working with Copado Continuous Delivery), but it can also be triggered in a deployment step or as part of a Salesforce flow.
 For more information about this, check out the article Automation Templates.